DIARY - Italy to March 31

 Mediobanca holds board meeting on H1 results, followed by conference call (14,00).

-Board meetings on FY results: Autogrill (revenues), Banco BPM , Enel (preliminary), Fiat Chrysler Automobiles followed by conference call, Credito Emiliano (preliminary).
+Board meetings on FY results: Autogrill (revenues), Banco BPM , Enel (preliminary), Fiat Chrysler Automobiles followed by conference call (1300 GMT), Credito Emiliano (preliminary).

 ISTAT releases December retail sales data (0900 GMT) and monthly bulletin on the state of the economy in January (1000 GMT).